Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

+**Fixed:**
+ - Backpack/Calendar:
+   - Fixed an display bug when setting the calendar selection type to the same value.
+   - Calendar will now scroll to the first selected date when initially shown.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).